connectedcompany/coco-agent/README.md

 where

 - `credentials file path` is the location of the upload credentials JSON file, provided by CC
-- `connector id` is, as before the connector ID for the data source
+- `connector id` is, as before, the connector ID for the data source
-- `directory` is the directory where data was previously extracted
+- `directory` is the directory where data was previously extracted (`./out` by default)

 ---

 ## Supported options

-`coco-agent` will display supported commands and options.
+Invoking `coco-agent` without arguments will display supported commands and options.

 `coco-agent version` will display the current version.

-In the same way, description and options for each sub-command can be seen by passing the `--help` argument - e.g. `./coco-agent extract git-repo --help`.
+In the same way, description and options for each sub-command can be seen by passing the `--help` argument - e.g. `coco-agent extract git-repo --help`.